ZeAntonioM/pfl-project1/README.md

 ### Board

 Isaac uses a 10x10 board, with different numerical values for each player.
 Each player will see numbers from 1 to 10 on his bottom side of the board, and numbers from 00 to 90 on his left side of the board.
 The board is initially empty.
-Each player has 15 pieces of 5 different sizes, eachone having is own value:
+Each player has 15 pieces of 5 different sizes, each one having is own value:
 - 5 pieces of size 3, value 1;
 - 4 pieces of size 4, value 2;
 - 3 pieces of size 5, value 3;